zama-ai/concrete-ml/docs/built-in-models/linear.md

 ![Sklearn model decision boundaries](../figures/logistic_regression_clear.png) ![FHE model decision boundarires](../figures/logistic_regression_fhe.png)

 The overall accuracy score of are identical (93%) between the scikit-learn model (executed in the clear) and the Concrete-ML one (executed in FHE).
 In fact, quantization has little impact on the decision boundaries as linear models are able to consider large precision numbers when quantizing inputs and weights in Concrete-ML.
-Additionally, FHE computations are exact, meaning the FHE predictions are identical to the quantized clear ones.
+Additionally, as the linear models do not use PBS, the FHE computations are always exact, meaning the FHE predictions are always identical to the quantized clear ones.